ganapati10/HWW_VBF_Studies/Setup/README.md

 rm -rf LatinoAnalysis
 ```

 Now, open LatinosSetup/SetipShapeOnly.sh and change a few links.
+The commented lines has been changed.
 The new file is the one in this folder.

 ```
 source LatinosSetup/SetupShapeOnly.sh